Bookrage001/osc/resources/docs/docs/midi.md

 - `channel`: integer between 1 and 16
 - `program`: integer between 0 and 127

+!!! note
+    Some devices / softwares display the `program` value between 1 and 128, thus interpreting `program change 0` as `program change 1` and so on.

 #### `/pitch channel pitch`

 PitchWheel event.